a-flyleaf/ygbtdm/scenes.md

 	- mostly threatens Joce but has pendant
 - zombie!Gary attacks, Joce OUT
 	- hint: being stuck here changes you

+## 7--8 flashbacks
+(There's no reason for the tense switches here.
+They just Happened.
+That said, some of these bleed more into the present-day sequences than others.)

+1. When Joce was young and tried to tell a not-quite-friend about the impending end of the world, she got frustrated and chucked a ball over the fence—smashing glass, setting off someone's car alarm.
+Sal was on standby, smoking and apparently not bothered; they were more interested in Joce's stuttering, mumbled apology, and her subsequent frustrations with her peers not *getting* it.
+Sal had a nihilistic outlook, too; Joce was both repulsed and intrigued.
+As an authority dragged her off, the car's owner (apparently Sal's date) returned, infuriated with Sal.
+1. Through adolescence, Sal left Joce notes, and they met over private smoke breaks.
+She expressed ongoing frustration with authority, the system, the works; Sal commiserated, called her smart for seeing through it all, but encouraged her to finish high school.
+Then she'd look responsible, and when she turned 18 and the social workers were dying to offhand her, she could move in with Sal.
+Apparently their latest s/o had left them, just like they all did.
+Despite general abrasiveness and continuing to call them a weird-ass creep, Joce is sympathetic.
+1. Days in Sal's shitty little abode bled into each other.
+It was them against the world, and if that meant rotting together, so be it.
+Many a night was spent jeering at whatever was on TV, varying degrees of drunk.
+While watching a soap in which the hero physically backstabs his love interest (Sal saw it coming from a season away, *ugh*), Sal suggests on a whim: "Let's get married.
+For tax benefits."
+Joce, already more drunk than they were, throws up.
+	- It's unclear whether Sal ever went through with this.
+Joce is never seen with a ring, though in the next few segments she seems to have scratched that finger raw.
+1. It's late. ("Unholy hour of the morning, maybe almost sunrise" late.)
+Joce stares blankly at the game over screen of a first-person shooter.
+When the door opens she comes to life; hey, that group is back in town— There are poorly-muffled makeout noises.
+Sal has brought someone home, and Joce is left standing blankly in the doorway.
+	- "Don't mind her.
+She knows what she signed up for."
+"You *bastard~*"
+1. All the ravishment in the world (between more *incidents,* of course, to keep things interesting) cannot snap Joce out of a dissociative trance.
+Sal gets tired of trying.
+Really, what did she expect?
+1. One day Joce was actually leaving the house.
+Doctor's appointment.
+Sal almost speaks up, and Joce waits for anything.
+Instead they grumble about big pharma, and Joce slams the door behind her.
+It's daytime.
+Then it's not.
+Joce returns to a locked door.
+Key's useless.
+She backs away, trips on the steps—
+1. —which parallel-cuts to her nearly slipping off the edge of a bridge.
+She catches herself; the rain is torrential.
+A flickering sign catches her attention: an advertisement for a movie in her favorite gritty action movie franchise.
+Now playing.

+Pieces of the franchise also feature in snippets 1 and 2 through Joce's outfits, and 4 through her game; it's also the source of the poster in her room.
+I don't know what the series is called and its story is barely shown, but as a bonus detail: it's cliché as fuck, about an anti-hero tough guy with washes-hands-too-often-itis (what Hollywood calls OCD).
+In the specific movie of interest, antihero toughguy faces down against his Evil™ Temptress™ ex-wife.
+It is a sexist dumpster fire and Joce adores it.

 ## 8
 - open: Kay Lin wakes up, bound by accountant